1mike-pike/podstawy-informatyki/README.md

-# podstawy-informatyki nie jebu żabu
+# podstawy-informatyki Mykhailo Zlobin 1A